-Indicator guidance: This indicator seeks evidence that the company engages with its stakeholders-and particularly with stakeholders who face clear human rights risks in connection with their online activities.
+Indicator guidance: This indicator seeks evidence that the company engages with stakeholders-and particularly with those who face human rights risks in connection with their online activities.
 We expect stakeholder engagement to be a core component of a company's policy development and impact assessment process.
 Stakeholder engagement should be carried out across the full range of issues related to users' freedom of expression and privacy, including a company's process for developing terms of service, privacy, and identity policies along with the enforcement practices for those policies.